 What sort of player was George Foster?
 He was the type of player that could steal home standing up (which he once did against the Braves) and also hit a home run into the upper deck at Three Rivers Stadium in Pittsburgh, where witnesses said they’d never seen a ball travel, not even in batting practice.

-Pete Rose questioned Foster’s aggressiveness.
-Charlie Hustle once said of his former teammate: “George is in a class of his own—he and Mike Schmidt—as far as hitting home runs.
+Pete Rose questioned Foster’s perceived passivity.
+Charlie Hustle once said of his teammate: “George is in a class of his own—he and Mike Schmidt—as far as hitting home runs.
 But you have to do other things.
 You have to knock a wall down occasionally.
 You have to get your uniform dirty.
 I used to go through three uniforms a day.
 George uses three a month.”

 16. Eppa Rixey

 An unusually tall man for his era, Rixey was a star basketball player for the University of Virginia before moving on to professional baseball.
 He left college due to the promise of $2,000 and went directly to the Phillies.
 In his second big league start the 21-year old southpaw fired a shutout against the Braves.
 He won 265 more over the next two decades, 179 of them for the Reds.

 Rixey was one of those guys who was always one of the better pitchers in the league, but clearly never the greatest.
 There was Pete Alexander (his teammate for several years in Philly), and Wilbur Cooper, and also Burleigh Grimes, all superior pitchers.
 But Rixey maintained his position in the room, a sturdy presence for nearly twenty years.
 He won 19 games in 1921 when he allowed just one home run in more than 300 innings.
 The next season the tall lefty won 25, with 26 complete games.
 He tossed his last pitch for the Reds when he was 42, but usually toiled for mediocre teams.